-ESTONIA LATVIA LITHUANIA Employee payroll tax: Employee payroll tax: Employee payroll tax: o income tax of 20%; o progressive income tax of: o Progressive income tax of: Payroll taxes o income tax of 20%; o pension insurance of 2% if the employee has joined a funded pension scheme; o unemployment insurance tax of 1.6%.
-Employer payroll tax: o social tax of 33%; o unemployment insurance tax of 0.8%. o progressive income tax of: 20% on annual income of less than EUR 20,004; 23% on annual income between EUR 20,004 to EUR 78,100; 31% on annual income exceeding EUR 78,100. o social insurance contribution of 10.5% (social insurance contribution is capped when annual gross salary reaches EUR 78,100); o annual salary exceeding EUR 78,100 is subject to solidarity tax (25%).
-Employer payroll tax: o social insurance contribution of 23.59% (social insurance contribution is capped when annual gross salary reaches EUR 78,100).
-O Progressive income tax of: 20% on the annual total of employment-related income up to the threshold of 60 times the annually reviewed and established state average monthly salary (SAMS) (in 2023 60 SAMS are equal to EUR 101,094) 32% on the part of annual income in excess of the 60 SAMS threshold (i.e. EUR 101,094 for 2023).
-O Social insurance contributions of 12.52%-15.52% (depending on whether the employee has chosen to participate in additional pension accrual), which are capped at the same threshold at which the higher 32% income tax rate becomes applicable (i.e. EUR 101,094 in 2023).
+ESTONIA LATVIA LITHUANIA Payroll taxes Employee payroll tax: o Income tax of 22%. o Pension insurance of 2% if the employee has joined a funded pension scheme. o Unemployment insurance tax of 1.6%.
+Employee payroll tax: o Two-level progressive income tax of: - 25.5% on annual income up to EUR 105,300. - 33% on annual income exceeding EUR 105,300. o Tax surcharge of 3% applies to annual income exceeding EUR 200,000. o Social insurance contribution of 10.5% (social insurance contribution is capped when annual gross salary reaches EUR 105,300). o Annual salary exceeding EUR 105,300 is subject to solidarity tax (25%).
+Employee payroll tax: O Progressive income tax of: - 20% on the annual total of employment-related income up to the threshold of 60 times the annually reviewed and established state average monthly salary (SAMS) (in 2025, 60 SAMS are equal to EUR 126,532) - 32% on the part of annual income in excess of the 60 SAMS threshold (i.e. EUR 126,532, for 2025).
+O Social insurance contributions of 12.52%-15.52% (depending on whether the employee has chosen to participate in additional pension accrual), which are capped at the same threshold at which the higher 32% income tax rate becomes applicable (i.e. EUR 126,532 in 2025).
 O Health insurance contributions of 6.98%; no "cap" applies.
-Employer payroll tax: General social insurance contributions of 1.61% (up to 2.87% depending on which insurance group of accidents at work and occupational diseases the employer belongs to), and an additional 0.16% for employers with a corporate presence in Lithuania.
-An additional 0.72% is payable for fixed-term employment contracts.
-The employer's payroll tax is calculated and paid on top of the employee's gross salary (i.e. at the expense of the employee); and on an amount of no less than the minimum gross monthly salary (unless any exemptions apply).
-Fringe benefits Fringe benefits may be subject to further taxation.
+Employer payroll tax: o Social tax of 33%. o Unemployment insurance tax of 0.8%.
+Employer payroll tax: o Social insurance contribution of 23.59% (social insurance contribution is capped when annual gross salary reaches EUR 105,300).
+Employer payroll tax: O General social insurance contributions of 1.61% (up to 2.87% depending on which insurance group of accidents at work and occupational diseases the employer belongs to), and an additional 0.16% for employers with a corporate presence in Lithuania.
+O An additional 0.72% is payable for fixed-term employment contracts.
+O The employer's payroll tax is calculated and paid on top of the employee's gross salary (i.e. at the expense of the employer); and on an amount of no less than the minimum gross monthly salary (unless any exemptions apply).
+Fringe benefits Fringe benefits may be subject to payroll taxes.